BandamaS/OpenXmlBinder/README.md

 OpenXmlBinder targets .net6 and uses [Open-XML-SDK](https://github.com/OfficeDev/Open-XML-SDK) and [Open-XML-PowerTools](https://github.com/OfficeDev/Open-Xml-PowerTools)

-## Install OpenXmlBinder from nuget
+## Installing OpenXmlBinder from nuget

 OpenXmlBinder can be installed from the nuget packge manager or from the console :